-On the contrary, the synthesized compounds were supposed to be tested against Type 2 diabetes; the antihyperglycemic ability of synthesized compounds was envisaged to be established by their ability to increase sensitivity of peripheral tissues to circulating insulin in the animals.
+The popular experimental models -Alloxan-induced diabetes and Streptozotocin-induced diabetes- however, could not be used because in these models the induced diabetes is due to destruction of $\beta$ -cells of islet of Langerhans in pancreas, therefore reducing the levels of circulating insulin leading to hyperglycemia.
+On the contrary, the synthesized compounds were to be tested against Type 2 diabetes.
+On the contrary, the synthesized compounds were supposed to be tested against Type 2 diabetes; the anti-hyperglycemic ability of synthesized compounds was envisaged to be established by their ability to increase sensitivity of peripheral tissues to circulating insulin in the animals.
 Hence, it was thought worth to validate and use a reported ethanol-induced diabetic model in rats, which would definitely examine the anti-hyperglycemic activity of the synthesized compounds, and also their anti-diabetic potential, especially for treating Type 2 diabetes.
-According to Synthetic Scheme compounds were synthesized from IIa to IIId and Compound purity chacked by TLC and Melting Point and FTIR studies.
+According to Synthetic Scheme compounds were synthesized from IIa to IIId and Compound purity checked by TLC, Melting Point and FTIR studies.
 All the compound according to characterization by IR were found appropriately with the presence of functional group and further next derivative will processed in next step.

-Key Words ;anti-hyperglycemic activity, Type 2 diabetes, TLC, FTIR.
+Key Words ; anti-hyperglycemic activity, Type 2 diabetes, TLC, FTIR.